 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

 If you’re not careful, your homeschool routine can get a bit boring.
 Many homeschoolers start out very enthusiastic but that enthusiasm begins to fade away after a few weeks of doing the same thing every day.
-If you’re not careful, homeschool starts to feel more like a chore and the kids may begin having problems paying attention.
+Boring!
+And if you’re not careful, homeschool starts to feel more like a chore and the kids may begin having problems paying attention.

 If you want to keep your students engaged, you should try to mix things up whenever you can.
 We’re going to give you a few ideas to help you with this.